connectwallet183/connect-wallets-docs/mobile-linking.md

 ### For Android

 Android has the easiest integration as its operating system is designed to handle multiple applications subscribing to the same deep linking schema.
-Hence you will only need to register to the `wc:` schema that is defined per the WalletConnect URI standard.
+Hence you will only need to register to the `wc:` schema that is defined per the ConnectWallets URI standard.

 ```bash
 # Example